AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/Docs/OneLoginByOneIdentity.md

 # OneLoginByOneIdentity Module
 ## Description
 This Powershell Module is a limited fork of the larger, in-progress OneLoginByOneIdentity module.
 This slimmed-down version is intended specifically for use with the One Identity Password Manager product.
-It provides OneLogin API Wrapper functions that are necessary for integrating with OneLogin via v2 of the OneLogin API.
+It provides OneLogin API Wrapper functions that are necessary for integrating with OneLogin via the OneLogin API 2 (v5).
 This includes the ability to manage Users, manage Security Factors (Devices), and Authenticate against those Security Factors, driven via API instead of RADIUS.'

 ## OneLoginByOneIdentity Cmdlets
 ### [Confirm-OneLoginDeviceRegistration](Confirm-OneLoginDeviceRegistration.md)